xraypy/xraylarch/_sources/tutorial/datatypes.txt

 all named quantities or **variables** in Larch are python objects.
 Because of this, most Larch variables come with built-in functionality derived from their python objects.
-Though Larch does not provide a way for the user to define their own new objects, this can be done with the Python interface.
+Though Larch does not provide a way for the user to define their own new objects, objects created in Python this can be used by Larch, so that extensions and plugins for Larch can define new classes of object types.

 Objects
 ~~~~~~~~~~